Matt-z91/Splash/README.md

 Possible setups

-- Add several keywords to the config.js file
+- Add several keywords to the config.js file and run it manually
 - Create a terminal alias, e.g, `alias cw="node /home/user/projects/splash/src/api.js` that
 can be run as `cw water` , `cw japan zen garden` etc.